Home Health Services |

 Medicare should cover the bulk of these home health services, as long as you:

-Medicaid should cover costs for qualifying low-income patients, though covered home health services will vary by state.
+Medicaid should cover costs for qualifying low-income patients, though the amount of in-home care and type of available services will vary by state.

 Private insurance may also pay for some of the costs.
 Plans tend to follow Medicare guidelines for covering medically-necessary home health services.
 Individual policies will vary.